 There are medications available that can help your partner calm down.
 Some people have chemical imbalances that may prevent them from acting in a normal way.
 Anxiety and depression may occur in some people through no fault of their own.
 You should help your partner learn their options if medication is deemed to be a suitable course of action to correct the issue.

 If your partner has an issue with panic attacks and anxiety, you should be there for support and guidance.
 Help your partner find the root cause of the issue.
 Offer reassurance and support at all times.
 Find support groups and medical treatments that can help your partner live a life free from unnecessary anxiety.
 This will make it easier for your partner to cope and for you to cope as well.

 If there comes a time when you need treatment and can afford residential treatment.
-Visit a reputable anxiety treamtent center.
-The author of this post attended an anxiety treatment center in Los Angeles, named Bridges to Recovery – http://www.bridgestorecovery.com/anxiety-residential-treatment-centers/.
+Visit a reputable anxiety treamtent center, like Bridges to Recovery – http://www.bridgestorecovery.com/anxiety-residential-treatment-centers/.
 Bridges to Recovery is not an option for everyone, due to the cost.
 Call your local mental health office and determine what center is right for you.